berlliyanto/Andon-System-Hasura/README.md

     - ESP32
     - Panel DMD RGB (HUB 75)

-## C. Arsitektur Sistem
+## C. System Architecture

-Berikut merupakan arsitektur sistem yang telah dibuat.
+The following is the system architecture that has been created.

 ![system](/images/system_architecture.PNG)

-Pada arsitektur sistem diatas terdapat 1 Master unit dan 2 buah slave.
-Master dan slave akan melakukan komunikasi secara serial melalui pin Rx dan Tx pada masing - masing alat.
-Data yang dikirim melalui serial adalah berbentuk JSON, sebagai contoh saat pengguna melakukan aksi panggilan terhadap orang maintenance maka slave 1 akan mengirim JSON {"state": "call", "type": "Maintenance"} ke master.
-Lalu master akan meyimpan dulu data JSON yang diterima dari slave 1 dan akan mengirimkan kembali ke kedua slave jika master berhasil menerima response 200 dari server.
-Selanjutnya karena kedua slave sudah menerima kembali data JSON dari master maka akan dilakukan pembaharuan state atau tampilan pada setiap slave.
-Kondisi tadi berlaku hanya untuk operasi call, serve, end dan add mp, khusus untuk operasi change yaitu perubahan status maka JSON yang sebelumnya disimpan akan ditimpa oleh JSON yang berasal dari server.
+In the above system architecture, there is 1 Master unit and 2 slaves.
+The Master and slaves communicate serially through Rx and Tx pins on each device.
+The data transmitted via serial is in JSON format.
+For example, when a user initiates a call action to the maintenance person, Slave 1 will send JSON {"state": "call", "type": "Maintenance"} to the Master.
+The Master then saves the received JSON data from Slave 1 and will resend it to both slaves if it successfully receives a 200 response from the server.
+Subsequently, because both slaves have received the JSON data from the Master, state updates or displays are performed on each slave.
+This condition applies only to call, serve, end, and add mp operations.
+For the change operation, which is a status change, the previously saved JSON will be overwritten by the JSON originating from the server.

-### 1. Wiring Diagram Master
+### 1. Master Wiring Diagram

 ![system](/images/wiring_master.png)

-### 2. Wiring Diagram Slave 1
+### 2. Slave 1 Wiring Diagram

 ![system](/images/wiring_slave1.png)

-### 3. Wiring Diagram Slave 2
+### 3. Slave 2 Wiring Diagram

 ![system](/images/wiring_slave2.png)

-### 4. Wiring Diagram Power
+### 4. Power Wiring Diagram

 ![sytem](/images/wiring_power.png)

-## D. Persyaratan
+## D. Requirements

 - Download [Arduino IDE](https://www.arduino.cc/en/software).
-- Download [ESP32 Board Manager](https://github.com/iotechbugs/esp32-arduino) atau bisa download melalui board manager.
+- Download [ESP32 Board Manager](https://github.com/iotechbugs/esp32-arduino) or download it through the board manager.
-- Download [QElectro Tech](https://qelectrotech.org/download.php) untuk membuat wiring diagram.
+- Download [QElectro Tech](https://qelectrotech.org/download.php) for creating wiring diagrams.
-- Komponen yang sudah disebutkan sebelumnya.
+- Components as previously mentioned.
-- Download library yang dibutuhkan.
+- Download required libraries.

-## E. Library
+## E. Libraries

 - ArduinoJson
 - SPI